Who are THE LOWEST of LOW?

 Favourite colours: Etna Lava Red, Shiny dung Beetle Black, Vibrant Turquoise, and other colours that strike her unexpectedly.

-Favourite God forms: Nuit, Hermes, Pan.
+Favourite God forms: Nuit, Hermes, Pan, Horus, Tahuti, Ma'at.

 Blood Type: O … oh … OHHH ….
 OHHHH YESSS.
 YESSS!

 In all seriousness….